untoldedm4n/Rantionary/README.md

 ##Resources

-To learn the Rant dictionary file format, see [this article](http://rantlang.github.io/dictionaries.html).
+To learn the Rant dictionary file format, see [the official Rant dictionary guide](https://github.com/RantLang/DictionaryGuide).

 Some tables use Diffmark to save space and make entries more readable.
 Read about Diffmark [here](https://github.com/TheBerkin/Diffmark/blob/master/README.md).